 Day 9: Hluboka Castle and into Česky Budejovice along the Vltava River

 Highlights: The 19th century Hluboka Castle and Česky Budejovice, home to the original Budweiser beerToday we leave the man-made lake district of Trebon and pedal northwest to Hluboka, the 19th Century "Windsor Castle" look-alike.
 Those who wish can double the length of their ride north along the Vltava River and back.
 Our route this afternoon takes us on a modern bike path right into the heart of Česky Budejovice.
 With a wide variety of late Renaissance and Baroque buildings on the central square - one of the largest in Central Europe - Česky Budejovice presents itself as a rich and proud regional center commanding as much respect in the 21st century as it did in the 17th.
-Dinner is together.
+Dinner is on your own tonight.
 Distance: 42-74 km (26-46 miles).

 Lodging: Hotel Dvorak